eddywebs/PersonalCloud/README.md

 ## Personal Cloud

-Personal cloud is a Raspberry Pi OS image based on raspbian (debian wheezy), it comes with dropbox clone (ownCloud), a download manager (aria2) and a MiniDLNA /UPnP media server.
+Personal cloud is a Raspberry Pi OS image based on raspbian (debian wheezy), it comes with dropbox clone (ownCloud), a download manager (aria2) and MiniDLNA /UPnP media server.

-Flash the image and connect a hard drive to your raspberry pi and have full media server, a download box and web file manager ready with minimal configuration.
+Flash the image, connect an external to your raspberry pi and have full media server, a download box and web file manager ready with minimal configuration.

 ## Motivation

-Dropbox requires a subscription fee for any large storage limit, initiating a file download away from home computer is can be challenging.
+Dropbox requires a subscription fee for any larger(>5gigs) storage limit, initiating a file download away from home computer can be challenging.
 Having a dedicated media server apears to be an expensive or techincal propostion for many.

 All the above achieved with<$50 (excludes external storage cost).